RayVentura/ShortGPT/README.md

 - 🔗 **Caption Generation**: Automates the generation of video captions.

 - 🌐🎥 **Asset Sourcing**: Sources images and video footage from the internet, connecting with the web and Pexels API as necessary.
-- 🧠 **Database Management**: Ensures long-term persistency of automated editing variables with TinyDB.
+- 🧠 **Memory and persistency**: Ensures long-term persistency of automated editing variables with TinyDB.

 # Instructions for running shortGPT